haqer1/arangodb-spring-data-rational/README.md

 contributions implemented here, believes that what is now in the upstream is so irrational that it cannot be used as is, & therefore has to use a fork that provides rational & efficient implementation for a main-stream persistence-related inheritance type like canonical COLLECTION-PER-CLASS approach (similar to
 TABLE-PER-CLASS inheritance type in JPA).
-The expression canonical COLLECTION-PER-CLASS type of inheritance is used here not as something set in stone, but just to avoid using a more ambiguous phrase like "classes that have a declared @Document annotation".
-Bottom line is that this implementation is now more efficient than upstream, even for projects that don't use any persistence-related inheritance at all, because the upstream project has become inefficient & irrational for all records (whether or not any persistence-related inheritance is involved in them).
+The expression canonical COLLECTION-PER-CLASS type of inheritance is used here not as something set in stone, but just to avoid using a more ambiguous phrase like "classes that have a declared @Document annotation". **Bottom line is that this implementation is now more efficient than upstream, even for projects that don't use any persistence-related inheritance at all**, because the upstream project has become inefficient & irrational for all records (whether or not any persistence-related inheritance is involved in them).

 * [Inefficiencies & other issues in Spring Data ArangoDB optimized by this implementation](#a-name-inefficiencies_optimized-a-inefficiencies-other-issues-in-spring-data-arangodb-optimized-resolved-by-this-implementation)